-Woman who leaked secret report on Russian hacking gets five years
+Government worker Reality Winner jailed five years after tucking secret Russian hacking report in tights and leaking it

 Prosecutors later made the 77-page transcript of Winner’s FBI interview part of the court file in her case.

-Any details about the document she leaked and the organisation she posted it to were redacted.
+Any details about the document she leaked and the organisation she posted it to were redacted but the rest of her confession to FBI agents became public.